RodPaDev/rodpadev/README.md

   </a>
 </p>
 <p align="center">
-i'm a <bold>fullstack software developerino withs software architecture skills</bold> and other relevant experience, but tbh just check the linkedin above.
+i'm a <strong>fullstack software developerino</strong> @
+<a href="https://github.com/altario">altar.io</a> with software architecture skills and other relevant experience,
+but tbh just check the linkedin above.
 </p>
 ---

 3 things about me in promiscuous order (idk how to count):